 You can even serve them as a savory appetizer for parties or to set the meatballs out with Super Bowl snacks.

-The breakfast meatballs recipe combines savory pork sausage with onion, bread crumbs, and seasonings—the meatballs are baked until they're browned and cooked through.
+The breakfast meatballs recipe, made in the oven, combines savory pork sausage with onion, bread crumbs, and seasonings.
+The meatballs are baked until they're browned and cooked through.

 What can you serve with Breakfast Sausage Meatballs?

-Here's another reason you'll love this recipe—there are lots of ways to serve meatballs with gravy!
+Another reason to love this breakfast meatballs recipe is that there are lots of ways to serve them!

-Breakfast sausage meatballs are awesome as an appetizer, too.
-Set them out on a platter skewered with toothpicks so guests can serve themselves, and have the pepper gravy ready on the side in a small warmer.
+The meatballs are very good when served as an appetizer, too.
+Set them out on a platter skewered with toothpicks so guests can serve themselves, and have the pepper gravy ready on the side in a small warmer or miniature Crock Pot.

 🔪 How to make Breakfast Sausage Meatballs with White Gravy